-- (a) The Employer will assist the parties involved in effecting an informal resolution.
-The parties to any such resolution may include the respondent and representatives of the union(s) of which each of the grievor and the respondent are members and representatives of the Employer. - (b) At any point in the process, the grievor may request mediation or a formal investigation. - 4.03.10 Mediation
+- informal resolution.
+The parties to any such resolution may include the respondent and representatives of the union(s) of which each of the grievor and the respondent are members and representatives of the Employer. - (b) At any point in the process, the grievor may request mediation or a formal investigation.

+4.03.10 Mediation